-In 1967 she went to work as the director of the Navy Programming Languages Group in the Navy's Office of Information Systems Planning and was promoted to captain in 1973.
+In 1967 she went to work as the director of the Navy Programming Languages Group in the Navy’s Office of Information Systems Planning.
+The Navy promoted her to captain in 1973.
 She urged the Defense Department to replace large mainframe-based computer systems with networks of small machines.
 She understand that someday people would be communicating desk-to-desk with their computers.

 In 1983, the television program 60 Minutes interviewed her, calling her a member of the small band of brothers and sisters who ushered in the computer age.
 U.S. Rep. Phil Crane, an Illinois Republican, saw the show and introduced a bill to have her promoted to commodore.
-Ultimately she was promoted to rear admiral, by presidential order.
+Ultimately she won a promotion to rear admiral, by presidential order.